 "How did you offend a witch so badly, that she sent a cyclone at you?
 That's like firing a cannon at robins."

-Dorothy told him about her adventures, about how the cyclone took her house to the Land of Oz, how she made 3 good friends, how they got to the Oz, and then went to confront the Wicked Witch of the West.
+Dorothy told him about her adventures, about how the cyclone took her house to the Land of Oz, how she made three good friends, how they got to Oz, and then went to confront the Wicked Witch of the West.

 When Dorothy was finished her tale with how the silver shoes took her and Toto back home, the sailor didn't speak for some time.

 "Well girl, I swear by all the gods of Kuru-Kus that that was a story filled with plenty of unordinary things.
 I would give ten years of my life to see this wonderful land!"

 The story of Emerald City saddened Dorothy.
 She told Charley that she missed her friends, and that she would probably never see them again.